kjosib/kjosib.github.io/code_test.md

 Why is this hard?

-The answer is that people trained principally on conventional programming languages tend to make poor architectural choices around control functions.
+My hypothesis is that people trained principally on conventional/imperative programming languages tend to make poor architectural choices around control functions.
 In fact, I would venture a guess that, as an industry, we've done a poor job of teaching people how to design control functions.